1. Vendor and Product Reality

 Vertex AI integrates with AQ as the model-serving and grounding substrate underneath an inference-control layer that holds the agent state, evaluates admissibility, and governs rollback.
 What stays at Vertex AI: Gemini and the Model Garden catalog, the grounding-and-retrieval pipeline, the safety filtering, Model Armor's prompt-injection defenses, the evaluation service, the operational endpoints, and the entire commercial relationship with Google Cloud customers.
 Google's investment in foundation-model quality, multimodal grounding, and serving infrastructure remains the differentiated layer.

-What moves to AQ as substrate: the agent-state store, the admissibility gate, the semantic-budget accountant, and the rollback orchestration.
+What moves to AQ as substrate: the semantic state object store, the four-stage admissibility gate, the entropy-budget accounting, and the checkpoint-and-rollback orchestration.
 The integration points are well-defined.
 A Vertex AI Endpoint is wrapped by an AQ inference-control proxy; client requests flow through the proxy, which materializes the agent state, attaches it to the generation request as governed context, receives candidate outputs from the Gemini endpoint either as final completions or as streaming tokens, runs the admissibility gate against the persistent state, and either commits the output to the agent state and returns it, or rejects and triggers a regenerate-or-rollback loop.
 The Agent Builder's tool-using agents register their tool invocations as governed actuations passing through the gate; the Evaluation Service is extended to score admissibility alongside its existing quality metrics.

 5. Commercial and Licensing Implication

 What Google gains: a structural answer to the "trust the model output in regulated contexts" problem that today is addressed only procedurally through customer-managed evaluation pipelines, prompt-engineering discipline, and post-hoc review.
 A defensible position against in-platform competition from Microsoft Azure OpenAI, Amazon Bedrock, and the emergent agentic-AI layer by elevating the architectural floor.
 A forward-compatible posture against the EU AI Act's high-risk-system requirements, the U.S. NIST AI Risk Management Framework, and the sectoral regimes (FDA on clinical AI, FINRA on financial-advisor AI, state privacy laws on consumer AI) that are converging on credentialed-lineage and admissibility-evaluation requirements.
 What the customer gains: a Vertex AI deployment that produces output gated against the application's actual semantic state, portable audit-grade lineage that survives model upgrades and platform migrations, and a single agent-state substrate spanning Gemini, Claude, Llama, and customer-tuned models under one governance frame.
-Honest framing — the AQ primitive does not replace Vertex AI; it gives Vertex AI the admissibility substrate that enterprise generative AI has always needed and that no foundation-model platform structurally provides.
+Honest framing, the inference-control primitive does not replace Vertex AI; it gives Vertex AI a per-transition admissibility substrate on the specific architectural axis this article scopes, which the generate-then-filter model does not itself provide.